 Internet Account Privacy Safeguarding your personal information when using the Internet to view your statements is very important.

-Regular Internet e-mail is Not Secure Please do not send confidential information such as social security or account numbers to us via regular e-mail.
+Cybersecurity Regular Internet e-mail is not secure.
+Please do not send confidential information such as social security or account numbers to us via regular e-mail.
 In instances where e-mail addresses are provided, they are provided for information inquiries of a non-sensitive and non-confidential nature.
 When appropriate, we may offer access to a secure email option for communication of confidential information.
 You are responsible for the appropriate security over the related password and your personal computing devices.

 Our Duty to Make Sure Information is Accurate Keeping your account information accurate and up to date is very important.
 We provide you with access to your account information through various means such as account statements and internet access.